 - Develop and operate within a hazard and risk framework appropriate to engineering activities.

 - Initiate, plan, lead or manage engineering activities.

 - Apply systematic approaches to the conduct and management of engineering projects.

-- Identify, evaluate and design the significance of all components of railway infrastructure.
+- Identify, evaluate and design the components of the railway infrastructure.

-- Describe and evaluate the physical characteristics of tracks and trains and the interaction of track-train.
+- Describe and evaluate the geometrical characteristics of tracks and track-train interaction forces.

 - Integrate knowledge of rail characteristics and rail maintenance and apply it to the development of strategies which promote safe operation of railway systems.